 To most of us, our pets are like family.
 Yet due to the skyrocketing expenses associated with veterinary services, too often medical care decisions for our loyal companions are driven by cost.
 Pet insurance can help you manage the costs of routine care, medications and emergency expenses for your dog, cat, bird or exotic pet.

 Pet insurance can offset veterinary costs associated with unexpected illnesses, accidents and — in some states — preventive care.
-While the amount of reimbursement varies depending on the plan you select, covered expenses generally include:
+While how much a plan covers is different depending on the plan you select, covered expenses generally include:

-And if you travel with your pet, not to worry — most policies move with you, as long as you continue to see a licensed veterinarian, even when you’re away from home.
+And if you travel with your pet, don’t worry.
+Most policies move with you, as long as you continue to see a licensed veterinarian, even when you’re away from home.

-Aside from savings potential, one of the top reasons pet insurance is becoming so popular with pet owners is the flexibility it can afford.
-Premiums can often be paid all at once or broken up into monthly installments.
-Also, if you insure more than one pet, you may qualify for multi-pet discounts.
+Aside from savings potential, one of the top reasons pet insurance is becoming so popular with pet owners is the flexibility.
+Premiums can often be paid all at once or broken up into smaller monthly payments.
+Also, if you insure more than one pet, you could get multi-pet discounts.

-Many pet insurance companies have streamlined the claims process, making it more convenient so you can now get reimbursed faster than ever before.
-You can even keep claims forms in your file at the vet, so if you should need to file a claim in the future, you can easily obtain your vet’s signature while onsite.
-When you submit a claim for a covered expense, you’ll pay a deductible, and will receive reimbursement for some of your overall vet bill up to a designated maximum for each accident or illness as determined by the policy.
+Many pet insurance companies have streamlined the claims process, making it more convenient.
+You can now get paid back for bills faster than ever before.
+You can even keep claims forms in your file at the vet, which makes it faster and easier to get your vet’s signature.
+When you submit a claim for a covered expense, you’ll pay a deductible.
+Then, you will receive payment for some of your overall vet bill up to the policy’s maximum.